apache/kyuubi/docs/client/rest/rest_api.md

 ### GET /operations/${operationHandle}/log

-Get a set of operation logs
+Get a list of operation log lines of the running operation by the specified operation handle.

 #### Request Parameters